ptdewey/frc-scouting-database/README.md

 ## FRC Event Modeling 2023:

 Welcome to a project I made to help with scouting for the 2023 First Robotics Competition.
+I am a college student studying data science, and I originally made this for my old team 2106.

 ## How to Use: